Reusable Type Modeling with Generics

 Introducing built-in generic types

 We’ve used arrays, promises, and objects in JavaScript for years.
-But in TypeScript, each of these has a typed, generic counterpart that gives you precision and predictability.
-These generic counterparts let us describe the kind of values we’re working with—not just that we have a list or a promise, but what’s inside it.
+To bring precision and predictability to these patterns, TypeScript provides generic types for common structures such as arrays, promises, and object maps or records.
+These generic forms let us describe the exact kind of values we’re working with—not just that we have a collection or an asynchronous action, but precisely what’s inside it.

 Let’s look at a few of the most common ones in action.